WikiMANNia/MediaWiki-Extension-DonateButton/README.md

 * `$wmDonateButtonURL = "https://yourdomain.org/yourdonationpage.php?lang=";`

-The link is automatically completed by the code of the language selected by the user or alternatively by the `$wmLanguageCode` variable.
+The link is automatically completed by the code of the language selected by the user or alternatively by the `wmLanguageCode` variable.

 ## Localization